AdrienPinheiro/CA-CIB_DeepSession/Csharp_Angular_Typescript/README.md

 ## Conclusion

-By the end of this session, you will have a solid understanding of how to use GitHub Copilot to enhance your development workflow in Java, Angular, and TypeScript.
+By the end of this session, you will have a solid understanding of how to use GitHub Copilot to enhance your development workflow in .NET, Angular, and TypeScript.
 You will also have hands-on experience building and optimizing a full-stack application.

 Happy coding! 🚀